 - Citizenfour (2014)

-Two-hour film, tracing Snowden's time in Hong Kong and Moscow, edited
+Two-hour film about Snowden's time in Hong Kong and Moscow, edited

 by Laura Poitras.
-Edited in Germany as Poitras was afraid that here
+Edited in Germany as Poitras was afraid that her

 material would be seized in the US.